 We know you are concerned about your pregnant and parenting patients who continue to use tobacco.
 Even a reduction in the number of cigarettes smoked will have a positive impact on maternal and infant health outcomes and reduce Medicaid expenses.
 Training, including nursing contact hours and assistance, is provided at a location that is convenient for you and your staff, completely free of charge.

-In collaboration with the Division of Tobacco Prevention and the Office of Maternal, Child and Family Health, the Perinatal Partnership developed the Help2Quit program to provide the skills and resources perinatal health care providers need to help their patients quit smoking.
+In collaboration with the WV Division of Health Promotion and Chronic Disease and the Office of Maternal, Child and Family Health, the Perinatal Partnership developed the Help2Quit program to provide the skills and resources perinatal health care providers need to help their patients quit smoking.
 The Perinatal Partnership provides training and technical assistance on evidence-based tobacco cessation screening and treatment strategies to obstetrical and pediatric practices.

 Training Topics